Mumia Abu-Jamal

 Mumia Abu-Jamal (born Wesley Cook; April 24, 1954) is an American political activist and journalist who was convicted of murder and sentenced to death in 1982 for the 1981 murder of Philadelphia police officer Daniel Faulkner.
-While on death row, he has written and commented on the criminal justice system in the United States.
-After numerous appeals, his death penalty sentence was overturned by a federal court.
+While on death row, he wrote and commented on the criminal justice system in the United States.
+After numerous appeals, his death sentence was overturned by a federal court.
 In 2011, the prosecution agreed to a sentence of life imprisonment without parole.
 He entered the general prison population early the following year.

 Beginning at the age of 14 in 1968, Abu-Jamal became involved with the Black Panther Party and was a member until October 1970, leaving the party at age 16.
 After leaving, he completed his high school education, and later became a radio reporter.
 He eventually served as president of the Philadelphia Association of Black Journalists (1978–1980).
-He supported the Philadelphia organization MOVE and covered the 1978 confrontation in which one police officer was killed.
+He supported MOVE, a Philadelphia-based organization, and covered the 1978 confrontation in which one police officer was killed.
 The MOVE Nine were the members who were arrested and convicted of murder in that case.

 Since 1982, the murder trial of Abu-Jamal has been seriously criticized for constitutional failings; some have claimed that he is innocent, and many opposed his death sentence.
 The Faulkner family, politicians, and other groups involved with law enforcement, state and city governments argue that Abu-Jamal's trial was fair, his guilt beyond question, and his death sentence justified.

-When his death sentence was overturned by a Federal court in 2001, he was described as "perhaps the world's best-known death-row inmate" by The New York Times.
+When his death sentence was overturned by a federal court in 2001, he was described as "perhaps the world's best-known death-row inmate" by The New York Times.
 During his imprisonment, Abu-Jamal has published books and commentaries on social and political issues; his first book was Live from Death Row (1995).

 Early life and activism

 Abu-Jamal was born Wesley Cook in Philadelphia, Pennsylvania, where he grew up.
 He has a younger brother named William.
 They attended local public schools.

-In 1968, a high school teacher, a Kenyan instructing a class on African cultures, encouraged the students to take African or Arabic names for classroom use; he gave Cook the name "Mumia".
-According to Abu-Jamal, "Mumia" means "Prince" and was the name of a Kenyan anti-colonial African nationalist who fought against the British before Kenyan independence.
+In 1968, a high school teacher, a Kenyan man instructing a class on African cultures, encouraged the students to take African or Arabic names for classroom use; he gave Cook the name "Mumia".
+According to Abu-Jamal, "Mumia" means "Prince" and was the name of several Kenyan anti-colonial African nationalists who fought in the Mau Mau uprising before Kenyan independence.